raspberrypilearning/from-me-to-you/en/step_5.md

 --- task ---

-Now think about the connection between your chosen sprite, your message and the user's interaction.
+Now think about the user interaction.

 For example:
-+ "When the user clicks on the sprite my message appears as text"
++ "When the user clicks on the green flag a sprite moves"

-+ "When the user clicks on the sprite you can hear me say my message"
++ "When the user clicks on the sprite, the sprite gets brighter"

 Write your initial idea down or tell a friend or family member.
-It's easier to make when you can explain what your idea is.
+It's easier to make a project when you can explain what your idea is.

 You might have lots of other ideas.
-Start with this initial idea first.
+Start with the initial idea first.

 --- /task ---

 You now need to think about **how** you are going to say your message.
-You can either use **graphic text** or **sound**.
+You can either add your message as **sprites** or **sound**.

 --- task ---
 You can choose sprites from the Scratch library by searching for **letters** and **numbers**.